cyberbotics/webots-doc/guide/general-faq.md

 ## General FAQ

-### What are the differences between Webots PRO, Webots EDU and other Webots modules?
+### What are the differences between Webots PRO, Webots EDU and Webots MOD?

 Webots PRO provides a fully featured version of Webots intended for robotics research.
 Webots EDU provides a special version of Webots well suited for education.
-Webots modules are components tailored for specific uses of Webots, they include different models of robots, objects, environments, programming interfaces, libraries, etc. Users can purchase only the modules they need separately.
-The differences between Webots modules are explained [here](http://www.cyberbotics.com/webots/).
+Webots MOD provides components tailored for specific uses of Webots, they include different models of robots with different programming interfaces.
+The differences between Webots PRO, EDU and MOD are explained [here](http://www.cyberbotics.com/webots/).

 ### How can I report a bug in Webots?